 Grades are determined for each student in Year 10 and sent to NESA Schools Online to become a part of the student's academic record.
-These grades are used for the Record of School Achievement (RoSA) to be issued to the student.
+These grades are used for the Record of School Achievement (RoSA) which can be issued to the student.

-This handbook will help you achieve your very best grade according to the NESA standards.
-The grade descriptors of all NESA courses are common for all students across New South Wales.
+This handbook will help you achieve your very best grades according to the NESA standards.
+The grade descriptions of all NESA courses are common for all students across New South Wales.
 All students in NSW are graded according to the same set of standards.
+It is in your best interest to follow your teacher's instructions carefully to work towards the best grade possible.

-While all of the work you complete helps build a picture of the grade most appropriate for you, the assessment tasks in each course provide key opportunities for teachers to look at your academic performance.
+While all of the work you complete helps build a picture of the grade most appropriate for you, the assessment tasks in each course are key opportunities for teachers to look at your academic performance and assess your work.

-Your teachers will set assessment tasks that allow you to extend yourself and show the extent of your knowledge of the subject content, skills and abilities.
+Your teachers will set assessment tasks that allow you to extend yourself and show the extent of your subject content knowledge, skills and abilities.
 It is important, therefore, to try as hard as you can and achieve the outcomes of each course to the best of your ability and within set due dates.

-Record of School Achievement (RoSA) - what you need to know!\
+Record of School Achievement (RoSA) - what you need to know!

-The Record of School Achievement (RoSA) provides a record of student achievement in Stage 5 and is issued to students at the point that they leave school before completing the Higher School Certificate (HSC).
+The Record of School Achievement (RoSA) provides a record of student achievement in Year 10 and issued to students at the point of school that they leave at but before completing the Higher School Certificate (HSC).

-The RoSA is only awarded to those students who nominate to leave secondary education to continue their education in other educational institutions (TAFE), to enter full time employment or to undertake a traineeship or apprenticeship.
+The RoSA is only awarded to those students who nominate to leave mainstream secondary education to continue their education in other educational institutions (TAFE), to enter full time employment or to undertake a traineeship or apprenticeship.

 A student's RoSA can only be issued when they leave school.
-When a student completes Year 10 and begins the HSC Preliminary Course at another secondary school, it is the responsibility of the student's current school to request the RoSA be issued if the student leaves before the completion of the Higher School Certificate (HSC).
+When a student completes Year 10 and begins the HSC Preliminary Course, their last set of grades becomes their RoSA marks.

+If a student changes schools to complete Stage 6 elsewhere, it is the responsibility of the student's current school to request a RoSA to be issued if the student leaves before the completion of the Higher School Certificate (HSC).